Paul Mescal: 2017–2020: Career beginnings

-Film career (2021–present)
+2021–present: Rise to prominence

 Mescal made his feature film debut with a supporting role in The Lost Daughter, directed by Maggie Gyllenhaal in her directorial debut.
 Released in 2021, the psychological drama garnered favourable reviews.
-The following year, Mescal starred as a man accused of sexual assault in the psychological drama God's Creatures and as a troubled young father in the drama Aftersun, both of which premiered at the 2022 Cannes Film Festival.
-The two films received positive reviews, with Mescal's performances gaining praise.
+A year later, Mescal starred as a man accused of sexual assault in the psychological drama God's Creatures and as a troubled young father in the drama Aftersun, both of which premiered at the 2022 Cannes Film Festival.
+The two films received positive reviews with Mescal's performances gaining praise.
 IndieWire critic Kate Erbland found Mescal's work in God's Creatures "powerful" and "quietly chilling".
 Reviewing Aftersun, Peter Travers of ABC News highlighted his "disarming charm and elemental power" in his portrayal of a "complex role".
 He received nominations for the Academy Award for Best Actor and the BAFTA Award for Best Actor in a Leading Role for the latter.

-Mescal starred in Carmen, a contemporary film adaptation of the opera of the same name.
-It premiered at the 2022 Toronto International Film Festival and will be theatrically released in 2023.
-He began playing Stanley Kowalski in a revival of the play A Streetcar Named Desire by Tennessee Williams at the Almeida Theatre in December 2022.
-The production garnered acclaim The Times's Dominic Maxwell found Mescal "tremendous" and opined that he "makes the latent violence of Stanley Kowalski into something easy, tangible, vibrant yet unactorly", and Mescal has received a nomination for the Laurence Olivier Award for Best Actor.
-The production is scheduled to transfer to the West End in March 2023.
+Mescal starred in Carmen, which premiered at the 2022 Toronto International Film Festival and was theatrically released in 2023.
+IndieWire's David Ehrlich said that Mescal asserts his "gravitas" and "poise" playing a veteran of the US military.
+Mescal portrayed Stanley Kowalski in a revival of the play A Streetcar Named Desire by Tennessee Williams at the Almeida Theatre beginning in December 2022.
+The production met with acclaim and transferred to the West End in March 2023.
+The Times's Dominic Maxwell found him "tremendous" and opined that he "makes the latent violence of Stanley Kowalski into something easy, tangible, vibrant yet unactorly".
+Mescal won the Laurence Olivier Award for Best Actor for the role.

+In 2023, Mescal starred alongside Andrew Scott in All of Us Strangers, a loose adaptation of the novel Strangers by Taichi Yamada.
+He pursued the project as he was keen to play a "vivacious" and "front-footed" character for the first time in his career.
+It premiered at the 50th Telluride Film Festival.
+The Hollywood Reporter's David Rooney commended the "warm, sexy chemistry" between Mescal and Scott.
+For the role, Mescal received a nomination for the BAFTA Award for Best Actor in a Supporting Role.
+He also starred opposite Saoirse Ronan in Foe, an adaptation of Iain Reid's science fiction novel of the same name; the film was not well received by critics.

+In 2024, Mescal was honoured by the Academy Museum of Motion Pictures with the Vantage Award, for emerging artists.
+He expanded to big-budget films with his starring role in Gladiator II, Ridley Scott's sequel to the 2000 historical drama, taking over the role played in childhood by Spencer Treat Clark.
+Scott cast him after watching his performance in Normal People.
+In preparation, Mescal practiced strength training, fight choreography, horse training, and sword fighting for six months.
+Slant Magazine's Jake Cole wrote, "Mescal gives a performance that recalls Russell Crowe's no-nonsense Maximus from Gladiator, right down to speaking in some of the same cadences and inflections".
+The film earned $460 million worldwide.